USS Icefish: HNLMS Walrus (S802)

 Recommissioned at Mare Island 5 June 1952, Icefish transited the Canal Zone and arrived Groton, Conn., 14 July.
 She decommissioned there 29 July 1952 and received a GUPPY IB conversion.
 Recommissioned 10 December 1952 at Groton, she remained in that area conducting various tests until 21 February 1953 when she was decommissioned and transferred to the Netherlands.
 She was commissioned in the Royal Netherlands Navy as HNLMS Walrus (S802), the first of that name.

+At the start of 1962 Walrus was sent to Dutch New Guinea to relieve HNLMS Zeeleeuw, which was in dire need of maintenance.
+For more than half a year the boat patrolled the waters near Dutch New Guinea.
+In 1966 she was docked at RDM.

 Formally returned to US Navy custody, she was struck from the US Naval Register, 15 July 1971, and sold for scrapping, 15 August 1971.